Lorenzo Arrazola y García: Early life

 García was born in Checa, a small town in Guadalajara.
 He was able to attend a seminary with the help of his mother's brother, mayor of a village in Benavente.
 There, he completed his early education, eventually graduating with a degree in theology and philosophy, during which time he became fluent in Latin.
 At 28, García left the seminary in order to join the military, against his uncle's wishes.
 He later went to Valladolid to study civil jurisprudence, becoming chair of the philosophy department and, later, rector of the university.
 García then went to Complutense University, where he spent a decade as a part of the faculty.

 In 1829, he married Ana Micaela Guerrera.
 She was a native of Villanueva de Campa, where García had helped to repair the church after it set fire in 1850.

 He began his political career in 1835, at age 38, seeking to be elected procurator.
 In 1837 was designated deputy of the courts in Valladolid, leaving behind law and teaching.
 His ideological principles settled as he joined the Moderate Party and the Ateneo de Madrid.

 Career

 In 1837 Arrazola entered his first election, becoming a member of Spain's Congress of Deputies, a seat he held until February 1841.
 In December 1838 he started his first of six terms as Minister of Grace and Justice.

 In thanks for creating a new Criminal Code, Queen Isabella II made Arrazola a senator-for-life on 23 December 1848.

-He served as the 4th Attorney General of Spain for a short period of time between April and October 1847.
+He served as Prosecutor of the Supreme Court for a short period of time between April and October 1847.
 He was confirmed as President of the Supreme Court in 1851, a position he held until 1853 and again between 1856 and 1864.

 Between 1864 and 1867 he is both Minister of Justice and Minister of Interior at interim.